 This application is for a TX/RX antenna switch for a microwave transverter.

 Latching coaxial relays are common.
 They often have a common +, and grounding input 1 or 2 causes the relay to switch and latch in the opposite direction.
 Leaving the coil energised is not ideal.
-It will consume 100 to 150mA, generate heat, and shorten the life of the coil, so it’s best to turn it off when in receive.
-In this circuit, the relay is left energised when transmitting, and de-energised to receive.
+It will consume anywhere between 100 to 250mA, generate heat, and shorten the life of the coil, so it’s best to turn it off when in receive.
+In this circuit, the relay is left energised when transmitting and de-energised to receive.